 No. Extensive corrosion testing by an independent, accredited lab concluded that the performance of TRILOBULAR™ fasteners was no more adversely affected than that of machine screws.

-No. A TAPTITE® fastener has reduced lobulation on its body, is very close to round, and is slightly larger in diameter than machine screws.
-In fact, they have a slightly greater cross section than machine screws.
-As such, a TAPTITE® fastener will typically strip at a higher values than a machine screw.
+No. TAPTITE PRO® and TAPTITE 2000® fasteners have reduced lobulation on its body and therefore is very close to round.
+They are also slightly larger in diameter than machine screws.
+As such, they will typically strip at a higher values than a machine screw.